 Annual PBRF funding allocations are calculated based on the performance of participating TEOs in these three components.
-RDC and ERI performance is considered annually, while the Quality Evaluation ratios were set after the 2018 Quality Evaluation and will remain unchanged until the next Quality Evaluation is completed in 2025.
+RDC and ERI performance is considered annually, while the Quality Evaluation ratios were most recently set after Quality Evaluation 2018.

 Definitions of research and research excellence